-A towing manual is available from Ford Motor Company for all authorized tow truck operators.
-Have your tow truck driver refer to this manual for proper hook-up and towing procedures for your vehicle.
+Ford Motor Company provides a towing manual for all authorized tow truck operators.
+Have your tow truck operator refer to this manual for proper hook-up and towing procedures for your vehicle.

 SERVICE RECOMMENDATIONS

 To help you service your vehicle: